Bob Casey Sr.: 1992 Democratic National Convention controversy

 Considering abortion a key social issue for the 1992 presidential election, Casey tried to get a speaking slot to give a minority plank on the topic at the 1992 Democratic National Convention.
 He was not given a speaking slot and said in a series of news conferences the party was censoring his anti-abortion views even though he agreed with the party on nearly all other issues.
 And after a speech by another abortion-rights supporter from Pennsylvania, DNC supporters actually sent a camera crew in search of Casey to humiliate him.

 After the convention, convention organizers tried to say that Casey was not allowed to speak because he did not support the Democratic ticket.
 Al Gore called Casey the next day to apologize.

-Casey in his memoir incorrectly claimed that, convention speaker Kathleen Brown had not endorsed the ticket due to bitterness over her brother Jerry Brown's losing the nomination.
-Brown had come to support the Clinton ticket prior to the convention.
+Casey in his memoir correctly claimed that convention speaker Kathleen Brown had not endorsed the ticket due to bitterness over her brother Jerry Brown's losing the nomination.
+Despite holding out for a while, and even vowing to promote his own party platform even a few days prior to the start of the convention, Brown had come to quietly support the Clinton ticket as the convention got underway.

 Several anti-abortion Democrats such as John Breaux addressed the convention, though did not speak directly on the issue of abortion.
 After the convention, Casey went on vacation rather than campaign for Clinton in Pennsylvania, which was a key swing state.
 He also refused to say whether he would campaign for the Democratic nominee, though he told The New York Times, "I support the ticket.
 Period."
 Several anti-abortion Democrats spoke at the convention, but they did not focus their remarks on abortion, and the issue was not debated the way that Casey had wanted.